roots/wp-password-bcrypt/README.md

 **How is this different than other plugins which already exist?**

-Theres are a [few plugins](https://en-gb.wordpress.org/plugins/search.php?q=bcrypt) that exist which enable bcrypt.
+There are a [few plugins](https://en-gb.wordpress.org/plugins/search.php?q=bcrypt) that exist which enable bcrypt.
 This plugin is different because we bypass the `PasswordHash` class and the `phpass` library that WordPress core uses.
 This plugin uses PHP's built-in `password_hash` and `password_verify` functions directly to only support PHP 5.5+.

 ## Further Reading